MYOCARDIUM AND CONDUCTING SYSTEM

 • Travels beneath endocardium

-• Directed toward right ventricle
+• Directed toward your right ventricle

 • Reaches moderator band